savannahostrowski/savannah.dev/content/about.md

 ## Contact me

 I'm pretty active on Bluesky, so you can find me there at [@savannah.dev](https://bsky.app/profile/savannah.dev).
 You can also [email](mailto:savannah@python.org) me at my python.org email address.
 I can't promise that I'll respond to every email I receive, but I do read them all.
-If you want to get in touch with me about Python, Jupyter, or anything else, feel free to reach out.